Journal of Bone and Mineral Research

 In response to rising concerns over the reproducibility of biomedical research, the author guidelines and submission procedures for the Journal of Bone and Mineral Research’s (JBMR®) have recently been updated.
 These updates affect the submission workflow of author forms required for peer review and publication, as detailed below:

-ARRIVE: Authors submitting preclinical research are now required to complete an adapted ARRIVE (Animals in Research: Reporting In Vivo Experiments) checklist at submission.
+ARRIVE: Authors submitting research on animal studies are now required to complete an adapted ARRIVE (Animals in Research: Reporting In Vivo Experiments) checklist at submission.

 CONSORT: Authors of manuscripts reporting results of clinical trials are now required to upload the CONSORT checklist at submission.